2011 Indian anti-corruption movement

 The Indian anti-corruption movement, popularly known as Anna Andolan, was a series of demonstrations and protests across India that began in 2011 and was intended to establish strong legislation and enforcement against perceived endemic political corruption.
 The movement was named as one of the "Top 10 News Stories of 2011" by Time magazine.

+The wheels of this development took a public outburst first during the rally at Jantar Mantar organised by yoga guru Ramdev on 14 Nov 2010 to hand over police complaint against the corruption in 2010 Commonwealth Games.